 Wiley Post flew the Winnie Mae for F.C.
 Hall, and flew it around the world in 1931 with Harold Gatty as navigator.
 Post used it to set several speed records and to compete in the National Air Races.
 He purchased the airplane from Hall, 8 July 1931.

-Among other modifications, Post had the wing’s angle of incidence decreased 10° which increased the Vega’s speed by 10 miles per hour (16 kilometers per hour).
+Among other modifications, Post had the wing’s angle of incidence decreased 10° which reduced aerodynamic drag and increased the Vega’s speed by 10 miles per hour (16 kilometers per hour).
 The fixed tail skid was shortened to allow the airplane to reach a higher angle of attack for takeoff and landing.
-For the 1933 around-the-world flight, six auxiliary tanks were installed in the fuselage, giving the Vega a total fuel capacity of 645 gallons (2,442 liters).
+For the 1933 around-the-world flight, six fuel tanks were installed in the fuselage and four in the wings, giving the Vega a total fuel capacity of 645 gallons (2,442 liters).
 It was also equipped with a Sperry gyroscopic autopilot.

-These modification required the Vega to be licensed in a restricted category, and it was re-registered NR105W.
+These modifications required the Vega to be licensed in a restricted category, and it was re-registered NR105W.

 After Wiley Post was killed in an airplane crash near Barrow, Alaska, 15 August 1935, his widow, Mae Laine Post, sold NR105W to the Smithsonian Institution.
 It is on display in the Time and Navigation Exhibition at the National Air and Space Museum, Washington, D.C.